 Looking for a healthy cereal?
 Use these rules for reading nutrition labels to find a healthy cereal for your kids (and you too!).

 Cereal is something I get asked about a lot: Is cereal healthy, or is it bad for you?
 Should I be looking for heart healthy, high calorie, low sugar, whole grain or high fiber?
-So I’m happy to share this excerpt from the new book Mom’s Sugar Solution, written by dietitian Laura Hoover of the site Smart Eating For Kids.
+So I’m happy to share this excerpt from the book Mom’s Sugar Solution, written by dietitian Laura Hoover.
 She shares the label-reading rules she uses to find a healthy cereal, plus a list of 20 low-sugar picks.

 How to Choose a Healthy Cereal